-The approximate locations of the exploratory borings are shown in Drawing No. 2, Site Plan and Boring Location Map.
+The approximate locations of the exploratory borings and percolation testing are shown in Drawing No. 2, Site Plan and Boring Location Map.
 Detailed descriptions of the field exploration and sampling program are presented in Appendix A, Field Exploration.

 3.3 Laboratory Testing